oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 5: Allow users to suggest edits to concept cards
 **Context**

-Similar to the project above, content creators add concept cards whenever they create a topic.
-These concept cards aim to explain a particular skill.
-It would be very useful to have users suggest edit to the concept cards.
+We are developing a feature that allows topic managers to add concept cards whenever they create a topic.
+These concept cards each aim to explain a particular skill, and they get shown on-demand in lessons when Oppia detects that a student is having difficulty with that skill.
+It would be very useful to have users suggest edits to the concept cards.
 Edit suggestions could range from grammar issues or typos, semantic improvements, or even adding new content like examples to better explain the concept.
-The content creator can review the edit, and either add it (with modifications), or reject it with some explanation.
+The topic manager can review the edit, and either add it (with modifications), or reject it with some explanation.

-_This project is more to create a design rather than a working implementation, as it is quite open ended and will take time to create a working solution.
-However, if you plan on taking this up, we encourage you to continue to work with us on this project even after open source day._
+_This project is more to create a design rather than a working implementation, as it is quite open-ended and will take time to create a working solution.
+However, if you plan on taking this up, we encourage you to continue to work with us on this project even after open source day!_
 [[Issue Tracker Link](https://github.com/oppia/oppia/issues/5674)]

 **Deliverables**